NorthernWidget/ALog/README.md

   // ************ DO NOT EDIT ABOVE THIS LINE ************
 ```

-This is the start of the loop, which repeates infinitely unless the ALog data logger is shut off or fails.
+This is the start of the loop, which repeats infinitely unless the ALog data logger is shut off or fails.

 Here, the comments are self-explanatory, mostly; a couple extra explanations: